Who do you work with?

 Some activities are scheduled on a weekly basis, such as sessions with a tutor.

 Other activities are offered as the need arises, such as one-on-one meetings and

 Must I attend all scheduled activities?

-No, however, regular attendance is expected and if you need to miss a session we ask that you email your facilitator.
+No, however, regular attendance (75% of the regular scheduled sessions) is expected and if you need to miss a session we ask that you email your facilitator.
 Students not attending regularly, e.g., students who miss more than 2 consecutive weeks or are not attending at least 75% of the time, are usually dropped from the program so their spot can be given to another student and will impact their acceptance into the program in future semesters.

 Finally, let us get to know you, that is, what you are interested in, what works

 well for you, and what you hope to accomplish.
 We invite you to get to know us as

 well and hope that our time working together can be the start of a relationship

 that lasts over many years.